jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-189.md

 In other words, as far as they are confused thoughts which the mind has not from itself alone, but from its being closely joined to the body, from which it receives impressions; for there is the widest difference between these passions and the distinct thoughts which we have of what ought to be loved, or chosen, or shunned, etc., [although these are often enough found together].

-The natural appetites, as hunger, thirst, and the others, are likewise sensations excited in the mind by means of the nerves of the stomach, fauces, and other parts, and are entirely different from the will which we have to eat, drink, [and to do all that which we think proper for the conservation of our body]; but, because this will or appetition almost always accompanies them, they are therefore named appetites.
+The natural appetites, as hunger, thirst, and the others, are likewise sensations excited in the mind by means of the nerves of the stomach, fauces, and other parts.

-{{< s v="191" >}} **The external senses; and first of touch.**
+These are totally different from the will which we have to eat, drink, [and to do all that which we think proper for the conservation of our body].

+But they are named appetites because this will or appetition almost always accompanies them.

+#### 191. The external senses: Touch

-We commonly reckon the external senses five in number, because there are as many different kinds of objects which move the nerves and their organs, and an equal number of kinds of confused thoughts excited in the soul by these emotions.
+We commonly count 5 external senses because there are as many different kinds of objects which move the nerves and their organs, and an equal number of kinds of confused thoughts excited in the soul by these emotions.

-`1.` The nerves terminating in the skin can be touched through this medium by any terrene objects, and moved by these wholes, in one way by:
+1. The nerves terminating in the skin can be touched through this medium by any terrene objects, and moved by these wholes, in one way by:
 - their hardness
 - their gravity
 - their heat